 Part of the problem is that these so-called adult children are SCARED SPITLESS!
 Many of them haven’t ever done one hard thing in their entire lives, and they know that being on their own is going to be hard.
 So they are fighting tooth and claw to preserve their security, familiarity, and comfort.

 And let’s face it, we do LOVE them.
 We might love them a bit more from a distance at this point, but this is still the same kid who used to throw their arms around your neck and declare you the best mommy in the world!
 So, while it is tempting to pack their bags and just set them out on the sidewalk, it would probably break your own heart in the process.
-So let’s see if we can find an easier way to solve the problem.
+So let’s see if we can find an easier way to solve the problem of dealing with adult children still hanging around past their expiration date.

 Start with Setting NEW Rules and Stick To Them Like Crazy!